cxnturi0n/pivoting-tunneling-lab/DSP-Lab/NS_Pivoting_PortForwarding_Tunneling/README.md

 # Pivoting, port forwarding and tunneling security laboratory.
 Security lab showing the use of a compromised host to pivot into internal networks.
 **The goal is to compromise a web application, and later, delve deeper into the network to access hosts that you cannot directly reach from your attack host using different approaches**.

-A full walkthrough can be downloaded [here](https://github.com/cxnturi0n/pivoting-tunneling-lab/blob/main/Documentation.pdf).
+The documentation can be downloaded [here](https://github.com/cxnturi0n/pivoting-tunneling-lab/blob/main/Documentation.pdf).
 It will demonstrate you, step by step, how to perform pivoting, port forwarding, and tunneling using different techniques and tools, while also explaining the theoretical basics behind them.

+To access the lab network you will need to connect to the Kali Linux host, as explained in the *Lab Setup* section of the documentation.

 **Please give it some minutes to download all the images.**
 # Lab overview